rahulkumarsingh73690/acss-site/app/docs/home.md

 A collection of single purpose styling units for maximum reuse.

-## Atomic CSS creates the UI you want
+## Atomic CSS is not opinionated

-Atomic CSS is not a *out-of-the-box* solution that comes with an opinionated grid system or UI.
-What it gives you instead is the freedom to style things the way you want *without creating bloat*.
+Atomic CSS does not contain UI components nor a grid system.
+It is a solution that allows you to to create **your own UI** while preventing bloat.

 ## Atomic CSS has no footprint

-Unlike other libraries, the simple fact of including Atomizer into your project does not add *a single byte* to your style sheets.
+Atomic CSS's "footprint" is limited to what a project uses - meaning there is no "entry cost".
+Simply installing [Atomizer](atomizer.html) in your project does not add any bytes to your pages.

 ## Atomic CSS is Gzip-friendly